 Online channels are critical to B2B marketing success.
 But that statement tells you only half the story.
-Lasting content marketing wins depend on the platforms you choose for publishing your content—focus matters most.
+Quality content starts with having something compelling to say and using masterful storytelling.
+Long-lasting marketing wins depend on the platforms you choose to publish your content—focus matters most.

-Be resolute with publishing branded content on the proper channels, and you’ll be able to squeeze the most out of every content marketing dollar.
+Be resolute with publishing branded content on the proper channels, and you can squeeze the most out of every content marketing dollar.

 Blogging is an evergreen strategy to build awareness among the target audience.

 A triumphant blogging strategy starts with defining your target audience and their key challenges.

 The next step is to solve those problems with authoritative content.
 That will help build a content audience that results in a regular inflow of leads and sales.

 Make an effort to align blog content with a distinct brand voice.
 A unique voice turns content into a memorable experience and attracts higher engagement and shares.

 Don’t forget to complement business blogging with occasional guest posts on authority niche websites.
 Also, work on strategic outreach to generate quality backlinks for high-traffic blog posts.